Destination Pakistan Guide

 The Borith Lake is situated at an altitude of 2,600 meters.
 The lake is a natural wonder surrounded by Borith hamlet in Gulmit, upper Hunza Valley.
 The lake is a haven for migrating wildfowl and serves as a paradise for bird watchers and nature enthusiasts.
 Additionally, it serves as a starting point for the enchanting Patundas trek.
 It also serves as a walking trail leading to nearby villages like Gulkin and Kamaris in Gulmit Village.

-Husseini Suspension Bridge & Zip Line: A Thrilling Adventure
+Husseini Suspension Bridge & Zip Line

 Karakoram Highway Attractions